Tânia Maranhão

 Tânia Maria Pereira Ribeiro (born 10 March 1974), commonly known as Tânia Maria, Tânia Maranhão or simply Tânia, is a Brazilian former footballer.
 She played as a defender for Brazil's Saad EC, and is a member of the Brazilian National Team, for which she won a silver medal at the 2004 and 2008 Summer Olympics.
-She started on futsal team Eurosport, and also played for EC Bahia, Santa Isabel and Rayo Vallecano.
+She started on futsal team Eurosport, and also played for Bahia, Santa Isabel and Rayo Vallecano.
 In 1997 Tânia was playing for São Paulo FC.

 She was born in São Luís, Maranhão.